North Sea ERRV specialist brings in 10th newbuild vessel

 “The vessels are energy efficient and operationally efficient because of the range of functionality, and they offer a safe and comfortable environment for our seafarers,” concluded Deans.

-The company also explained that most of the work of Sentinel’s vessels takes place in the North Sea oil fields and a package of contract awards and extensions, worth a total of £36 million ($46 million), was secured in March 2020.
+The company also adds that most of the work of Sentinel’s vessels takes place in the North Sea oil fields and a package of contract awards and extensions, worth a total of £36 million ($46 million), was secured in March 2020.
 However, the firm is also seeing increased opportunities beyond these traditional ERRV roles.